grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 - It must be an app plugin.
 - It must be preloaded by setting the [preload property](https://grafana.com/docs/grafana/latest/developers/plugins/metadata/#pluginjson) to `true` in the `plugin.json`.
-- It must be installed and *enabled*.
+- It must be installed and *enabled* for the extension to be available.

-## How to add an extension to Grafana core/plugins from your app plugin
+## How to extend the Grafana UI or an app plugin from your app plugin

 1. Open the `module.ts(x)` file in your plugin where your `AppPlugin` should be exposed.

-1. Use the `configureExtensionLink` on your `AppPlugin` instance to register extensions.
-This method requires an object containing the following properties:
+1. Add the `configureExtensionLink` method in your `module.ts(x)` file to register extensions.
+This requires an object containing the following properties:

    - `extensionPointId` *required* - the unique identifier of the extension point you would like to extend.
    - `title` *required* - used to display your extension at the extension point.